first3things/optimizely-cms-mcp/README.md

 1. **Authentication Errors**
    - Verify your API credentials in `.env`
+   - For CMA: Create API keys in Settings > API Keys in your Optimizely CMS instance
-   - Check token expiration for CMA
+   - Check token expiration for CMA (tokens expire after 5 minutes)
    - Ensure correct auth method for Graph

 2. **Connection Issues**